On the entropic nature of unified interactions: Introduction

 \section{Introduction}

-Gravity has begun to be considered as an entropic force rather than a fundamental force with the pioneering work of Verlinde and others ~\cite{a,b,c,d}.
+Gravity has begun to be considered as an entropic force rather than a fundamental force with the pioneering work of Verlinde and others ~\cite{a,b1,b,c,d}.
 According to the Verlinde's proposal, gravity and spacetime can emerge from a microscopic description whose specific details are independent from the general principles of the theory.
-The main cause deriving the gravity is the amount of information measured as entropy due to the displacement of matter.
+The main effect creating the gravity is the amount of information measured as entropy due to the displacement of matter.
 Reaction force to the change of entropy during the displacement of the matter leads to the gravitational force.

-The information stored in a spacetime emerged by a source matter obeys the holographic principle that a finite number of degrees of freedom (bits) are associated with the information in the volume.
-The number of bits on the holographic screen enclosing the emergent part of the spacetime, is proportional to the surface area of the holographic screen ~\cite{e,f}.
-The total energy due to the source mass is evenly distributed over the bits on the holographic boundary with that the source leads a certain temperature on it.
-On the other hand, the main motivation of Verlinde's proposal comes from the Bekenstein's assumption ~\cite{g} for his entropy formula.
-Similar to way Bekenstein argued a Planck mass approaches the horizon of a black hole by one Planck length leads to an increase of one bit of information, as $2\pi k$, on the surface area of the horizon, Verlinde proposed a mass approaching a holographic screen leads to the same amount of entropy change on the screen.
+The information stored in a spacetime emerged by a source matter obeys the holographic principle that a finite number of degrees of freedom (bits) is associated with the information in the volume.
+The number of bits on the holographic screen enclosing the emergent part of the spacetime is proportional to the surface area of the holographic screen ~\cite{e,f}.
+The total energy resulting from the source mass is evenly distributed over the bits on the holographic boundary on which the source leads a certain temperature.
+On the other hand, the main motivation of Verlinde's proposal is related to the Bekenstein's assumption ~\cite{g} on the entropy formula.
+Bekenstein argued that a Planck mass approaches to the horizon of a black hole by one Planck length and it leads to an increase of one bit of information, as $2\pi k$, on the surface area of the horizon.
+Similar to the that Verlinde proposed a mass approaching a holographic screen leads to the same amount of entropy change on the screen.
 Consequently, the product of the change of entropy and the temperature on the screen gives the work done by the emergent gravitational force, in Verlinde's proposal.